RedHatGov/service-mesh-workshop-code/deployment/workshop/README.md

     - user20
 EOF
 ```
+### Patch Kiali Config Map
+The current Kiali defaults don't show `DeploymentConfig`'s in the UI so we need to tweak the config map.
+You can do that by:
+* oc edit cm/kiali -n istio-system
+* search for "excluded_workloads" and remove DeploymentConfig from the list

 ### Install the Keycloak Operator
 We have each student install Keycloak as part of a security lab but you need to provide the operator to them: